ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 ⸻

 3. Addressing Previous Criticisms
-	1. Undermining synergy by making everything “optional.”
+	1. Undermining synergy by making everything "optional."
 	•	Here, torsion angles (Stage B) and pair embeddings (AF3 trunk) are both mandatory for synergy.
-	•	Adjacency is strongly recommended (it’s the entire reason the torsion pipeline works effectively).
+	•	Adjacency is strongly recommended (it's the entire reason the torsion pipeline works effectively).
 	•	Forward Kinematics (Stage C) is labeled optional but we provide a rationale for skipping or using it.
 	•	The final Diffusion cannot skip either local or global constraints, because they are merged at step 4 by design.
 	2. Using adjacency only in the torsion pipeline
 	•	We now highlight that adjacency can also feed into the Pairformer trunk as a pair-bias in attention.
 	•	This ensures adjacency is not underused or stuck in a corner; it can influence both local angle modeling and the global pairwise network.
 	3. Residue indexing mismatch
 	•	We explicitly define a single consistent indexing scheme that all pipeline stages must share.
-	•	If the torsion pipeline re-maps or discards residues, we do a bridging “residue index alignment” prior to the “Unified Latent Merger.”
+	•	If the torsion pipeline re-maps or discards residues, we do a bridging "residue index alignment" prior to the "Unified Latent Merger."
 	4. Weak merging of torsion + pair embeddings
-	•	Previously, we said “small MLP.”
-Now we specify that a “Latent Merger” might be a minimal Transformer or GNN that can properly unify node-level angles with pair-level embeddings zᵢⱼ.
+	•	Previously, we said "small MLP."
+Now we specify that a "Latent Merger" might be a minimal Transformer or GNN that can properly unify node-level angles with pair-level embeddings zᵢⱼ.
 	•	This is a richer approach, preserving structure.
 Or simpler solutions are possible, but we highlight the need to handle (i, j) pairs carefully.
 	5. Energy Minimization
 	•	We reaffirm that short local minimization is strongly advised for final geometry polishing, especially in a multi-sample scenario.